JorgeGarciaIrazabal/WSHubsAPI/README.md

 Examples of usage
 -----------------
-Bellow you can find an example of how easy is to create a chat room with this library.
+Bellow you can find an examples of how easy is to create a chat room with this library.

 Server side
 -----------------